kepford/dotfiles/README.md

 `git clone https://github.com/tmux-plugins/tpm ~/.tmux/plugins/tpm`

+* If you are in Tmux exit and kill the server.
+* Launch Tmux
 * Press `prefix + I` (capital i, as in Install) to fetch the plugins.
 * `prefix + U` updates plugins